 Between the lofty, and somewhat ambiguous, Sustainable Development Goal of 'Good Health and Well-Being' and its more measurable, digestible sub-section targets, improvement of health-related outcomes across the board remains a central feature of multilateral and national bodies' forward-looking plans.
 And while advancements in treatment have defanged many of the world's most devastating killers (like cholera, malaria and tuberculosis), asymmetrical access to medication has spread the burden of disease unevenly across the world.
-Locks on importation licensing, volatile pricing and supply by domestic distributors, patchy financing for pharmacies and hospitals and last-mile challenges for end-patients all contribute to inefficiencies in the formal pharmaceutical market.
+Locks on importation licensing, volatile pricing, inconsistent supply by domestic distributors, patchy financing for pharmacies and hospitals and last-mile challenges for end-patients all contribute to inefficiencies in the formal pharmaceutical market.
 The introduction of digital portals and payments, however, is adding some much needed transparency and reliability to this fractured marketplace.

 A DALY Dosage